pkardas/notes/books/head-first-design-patterns.md

 *For each design principle, describe how the Observer Pattern makes use of the principle:*

-- Identify the aspects fo your application that vary and separate them from what stays the same: Observers and data vary.
+- Identify the aspects of your application that vary and separate them from what stays the same: Observers and data vary.
 - Program to an interface, not an implementation: Subject and Observers are loosely coupled because whet they know about each other are the interfaces they implement.
 - Favour composition over inheritance: Subject holds a list of observers, observers hold a reference to the subject.